PaddlePaddle/PaddleSpatial/apps/wpf_baseline_gru/kddcup22-sdwpf-evaluation/README.md

 In the prepare.py script, the prep_env() interface is required to be implemented which will be invoked by the evaluation.py script (see the evaluation.py for more details).

-(UPDATE) ATTENTION: No parser is allowed in the prepare.py (please refer to the newly updated tests/test-1.zip), since it will conflict with the AIStudio eval_main() system call.
+(UPDATE) ATTENTION: The argument parser is not allowed in the prepare.py (please refer to the newly updated tests/test-1.zip), since it will conflict with the AIStudio eval_main() system call.

 In particular, the following arguments are required to be declared in 'prepare.py' for evaluation: